miguelmota/miguelmota.github.io/content/blog/checkpoint-git-commit-objects-to-ethereum-and-verify-with-merkle-proofs.md

     init
 ```

-Now it appears as if the commit happened 10 days ago.
+Now it appears as if the commit happened *10 days ago*!

-Someone can completely make up the dates to make it appear as if it was created a while back so you can never really be sure if they're telling the truth.
-But if someone published their commits on-chain, then it's much easier to believe them because you can verify.
+Someone can completely make up the dates to make it appear as if it was created a while back so you can never really be sure if they're telling the truth. **But if commits were notarized on-chain, then you don't have to trust; just verify!**

 ## Smart contract

 There needs to be a way to notarize commits in a way that the commit date can also be verified to be current during notarization, meaning that the notary shouldn't allow commits older than a small window from the current time.
 This is actually pretty trivial to implement in a smart contract as we'll see.

 Before proceeding let's look at what a commit consists of.
-A commit object contains:
+The commit object field components are:

   - `tree` hash
   - `parent` hash, or hashes